rickwierenga/rickwierenga.github.io/_posts/2019-12-22-polynomial-regression.md

 We repeat this computation many times.
 This is called **training**.

-\*Choosing a value of $$\alpha$$ is an interesting topic on itself so I'm not going to discuss it in this article.
+\*Choosing a value of $\alpha$ is an interesting topic on itself so I'm not going to discuss it in this article.
 If you're interested you can learn more [here](https://heartbeat.fritz.ai/an-empirical-comparison-of-optimizers-for-machine-learning-models-b86f29957050).

 ### In Python

-A typical value for $$\alpha$$ is $$0.01$$.
+A typical value for $\alpha$ is $0.01$.
 It's interesting to play around with this value yourself.

 ```python
 alpha = 0.01